FAQ Updated July 16th:

 Are you leaving a 3 or 4 day gap in between bookings?
 No

 Will there be daily housekeeping?
-We will not enter the cottages during your stay.
-We will do a towel exchange and provide you with things you need outside on the deck.
+We will not enter the cottages during your stay(unless emergency).
+We will do a towel exchange and provide you with the things you need outside on the deck.

 We come from a place with many cases, like Peel, can we still come?
 Yes, but if you feel you are exposed a lot or if your risk is higher than average, please don’t come, please cancel or don’t book.
 Consider a 2 week quarantine before your arrival.